hitblast/Alter/CONTRIBUTING.md

 ## Feature development

-If you're up for creating the feature/bug-fix that you're submitting yourself, please follow [dev-docs/DEVELOPMENT.md](./dev-docs/DEVELOPMENT.md) as this contains all the necessary guidelines to calibrate your development environment for Alter.
+If you're up for creating the feature/bug-fix that you're submitting yourself, please follow the [Developer's Guide](https://github.com/hitblast/Alter/blob/main/dev-docs/README.md) as this contains all the necessary guidelines to calibrate your development environment for Alter.